Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 ### If You Have Cancer

 ```
-If you have cancer and you want
+If you have cancer — any cancer —
-a geometric analysis of your
+and you want a geometric analysis
-attractor state:
+of your attractor state:

   Read this document completely.
   Read The Puddle document in this